Chaseknis/morse_code_ruby/README.md

 ### Key Features <a name="key-features"></a>

-- Accepting morse code as a string and returning a string of english words.
+- Accepting morse code as a string and returning a string of words.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>